PtFEM/PtFEM.jl/README.md

   loads[2:end] = cgsm \ loads[2:end]
 ```

-Again, while experimenting with the proper structure of the CSoM toolkit and at the same time remain as compatible as possible with the primary documentation (the PtFEM book), I will store these Julia versions in the "n Experiments"
+Again, while experimenting with the proper structure of the CSoM toolkit and at the same time remain as compatible as possible with the primary documentation (the PtFEM book), I will store these Julia versions in the corresponding subdirectory, e.g. in src/"4 Julia Static Equuilibrium" for templates in src/"4 Static Equilibrium".

-Fundamental and great development work related to solving partial differential equations is done in several other Julia packages, e.g. [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl), [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), [JuliaFEM.jl](http://www.juliafem.org) and, as mentioned earlier,  [JuaFEM.jl](https://github.com/KristofferC/JuAFEM.jl) to name a few.
+Fundamental and great development work related to solving partial differential equations is done in several other Julia packages, e.g. [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl), [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), [JuliaFEM.jl](http://www.juliafem.org) and  [JuaFEM.jl](https://github.com/KristofferC/JuAFEM.jl) to name a few.

+Outside of Julia at least 2 other toolkits should be mentions, i.e.  [deal.II](http://dealii.org) and [FEniCS](https://fenicsproject.org).

 Please note that no timeline is set when this work in progress will be finished.

 Rob J Goedman
-January 2017
+March 2017

 References: